Trump says the US will hold direct talks with Iran as he insists Tehran can't get nuclear weapons

 The Manufacturers Association of Israel estimates that the tariffs will cost Israel about $3 billion in exports each year and lead to the loss of 26,000 jobs in industries that include biotechnology, chemicals, plastics and electronics.
 The World Bank says Israel’s gross domestic product, a measure of economic output, is over $500 billion a year.

 Goldenberg reported from Tel Aviv, Israel.
-White House correspondent Zeke Miller contributed reporting.
+AP writer Josef Federman in Jerusalem and Farnoush Amiri at the United Nations contributed reporting.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.